 The Olohuone has also become socially important for Aziz, as she has got to know other young people who visit the Olohuone through the activities they do together.

 “The Olohuone is a really nice place.
 It’s great that it exists and that you can get the help you need there.
 For that I thank Kaisa and all her colleagues very much.”

-The Olohuone is part of the YEE project
+The Olohuone was part of the YEE project

-The Olohuone is part of the Deaconess Foundation’s YEE (Together into Adulthood – Moving Forward in Life) project.
-The project provides individual support to young people who are eligible for child protection follow-up care and young people who have come to Finland as unaccompanied minors or aged 18-19 and are now in the process of becoming independent.
+The Olohuone was part of the Deaconess Foundation’s YEE (Together into Adulthood – Moving Forward in Life) project.
+The project provided individual support to young people who are eligible for child protection follow-up care and young people who have come to Finland as unaccompanied minors or aged 18-19 and are now in the process of becoming independent.

-The National Institute for Health and Welfare has main responsibility for running he project, in part assisted by the Deaconess Foundation.
-The project is funded by the European Social Fund.
-From April 2023, the Olohuone will be funded by Funding Centre for Social Welfare and Health Organisations (STEA).
+The National Institute for Health and Welfare had main responsibility for running he project, in part assisted by the Deaconess Foundation.
+The project was funded by the European Social Fund.
+From April 2023, the Olohuone has been funded by Funding Centre for Social Welfare and Health Organisations (STEA).